 - Turritopsis dohrnii

 Immortal Jellyfish Facts

 The immortal jellyfish can regenerate and live forever.

-The immortal jellyfish, also known as the Benjamin Button jellyfish, is one of few known animals that can regenerate and live forever, and the only jellyfish species that has an indefinite lifespan.
-It was discovered in 1883 in the Mediterranean Sea.
-However, researchers and scientists did not know the facts about their transformation ability until the mid-1990s.
-It regularly resets to a sexually immature stage after it has reproduced as well as when it is injured, starving or dying.
-The only way it can die is by being eaten, being removed from the water, or acquiring a disease.
+The immortal jellyfish, sometimes called the Benjamin Button jellyfish, is one of the only known animals that possess full regenerative capabilities, as well as being the only species of jellyfish with an indefinite lifespan.
+It was first documented in 1883 in the Mediterranean Sea.
+However, researchers and scientists were oblivious to the incredible feats of transformation these jellies perform until the 1980s.
+It regularly reverts to a sexually immature stage after it has reproduced as well as when it is injured, starving, or dying.
+The only way it can die is by being eaten, being removed from the water, or contracting diseases.

 5 Incredible Immortal Jellyfish Facts!

 - It is unknown how old the oldest immortal jellyfish is.

 - It is the only jellyfish species that does not remain in the last stage, called the Medusa stage, until death.

 - The regeneration process is called “transdifferentiation” and it occurs when the jellyfish’s cells convert to an immature polyp state.

 - The species has also been found on the Atlantic Ocean side of Panama, Spain, and Japan.
 It has spread throughout the world after getting caught in the ballast waters of long-distance ocean cargo ships.